realm/realm-studio/README.md

 ### Parameters

 The application has support for some parameters that can be supplied when starting it:

+- THe `REALM_STUDIO_INTERNAL_FEATURES` environment variable can be set to show features in Realm Studio that are only useful for Realm employees, like being able to select the Staging server for the Cloud.

+      REALM_STUDIO_INTERNAL_FEATURES=true

 - The `DISPLAY` environment variable can be set to the index of the display that windows should be created on.
   So to start the application, opening windows on your secondary monitor, run